 Keepin’ it simple, but rest assured it is truly flavorful.

-Cut steak into 1-inch cubes, and then pour half of the sauce you prepared to steak to marinate for 30 minutes.
-Save the other half of the sauce for when you cook the fried rice.
+Cut steak into 1-inch cubes, and then pour half of the sauce you prepared to the steak, save the other half of the sauce for when you cook the fried rice.

 Then mince garlic and onions, and get the rest of the ingredients ready – frozen mixed vegetables (peas, carrots and corn), marinated steak, the rest of the sauce, egg, and cooked rice.
 Also, use a large spoon to fluff the rice to remove clumps.

-For stir fry, always prep your ingredients, because the actual cooking happens so fast you want to have all your ingredients ready to go and at a reachable distance once you heat up that wok or skillet.
+For stir fry, always prep your ingredients before cooking, because the actual cooking happens so fast you want to have all your ingredients ready to go and at a reachable distance once you heat up that large pan.

-When you have everything ready, add vegetable oil to wok or skillet and heat it up on high.
+When you have everything ready, add vegetable oil to wok/skillet and heat it up on high.

-Add additional vegetable oil, and let the wok or skillet heat up under high heat.
+Add additional vegetable oil, and let the wok or skillet heat up again.
 Add garlic and onions, stir continuously, and cook for 30-60 seconds, or until onions turn slightly golden brown.
 After that, rice goes in next.
 Cook rice for a minute or so, also stir continuously.

-Next, add mix vegetables, then the sauce, and bring the cooked steak pieces back into the wok.
+Next, add sauce and mixed vegetables, and bring the cooked steak pieces back into the wok.
 Stir continuously and combine everything together.

 Remove promptly from heat.
 Avoid overcooking.